sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupwindowsdeploymentserviceslogin.md

 # Login

-`Login` specifies the credentials used for Windows® Deployment Services login and in what circumstances the user interface (UI) is displayed for login.
+`Login` specifies the credentials used for Windows Deployment Services login and in what circumstances the user interface (UI) is displayed for login.

 ## Child Elements